The Cat in the Hat (TV special): Production

 The production began at Chuck Jones' MGM Animation/Visual Arts in the late 1960s after the studio had finished The Phantom Tollbooth and another Dr. Seuss special, Horton Hears a Who!.
-After MGM stopped animation production and closed down its animation department for good in December 1970, production was moved to DePatie–Freleng Enterprises (marking the company's first Dr. Seuss television special), which was run by Jones' fellow Warner Bros.
+After MGM stopped animation production and closed down its animation department for good around 1970, along with Seuss being dissatisfied with Jones' style in the previous TV specials, production was moved to DePatie–Freleng Enterprises (marking the company's first Dr. Seuss television special), which was run by Jones' fellow Warner Bros.
 Cartoons alumnus Friz Freleng and Warner Bros.
-Cartoons's last original production executive David H. DePatie.
+Cartoons's last original production executive David H. DePatie, due to DePatie's agent asking him if he was interested in taking over the special's production.

-Although Chuck Jones and his staff were retained by DePatie–Freleng in the production of the special, Jones left the studio and did not work on any other Seuss projects after The Cat in the Hat.
+Although Chuck Jones and his staff were retained by DePatie–Freleng in the production of the special, as a storyboard artist and the producer along with Ted Geisel, Jones left the studio and did not work on any other Seuss projects after The Cat in the Hat.
 Other staff members that had worked with Jones, such as Dean Elliott and Maurice Noble, eventually stopped working on Seuss projects also.
 DePatie and Freleng were credited together as executive producers, while Jones was credited as producer with Seuss (under his actual name).
 For the next three Dr. Seuss animation specials, Freleng and Seuss (again using his real name) were credited as producers, although separately.

 DePatie–Freleng animated a new Cat in the Hat Productions logo for this special, which would be used in the next three specials.
 The pace and rhyming sequences of several of the songs (particularly "Calculatus Eliminatus") led many to believe that they were composed by Sherman, since they closely resemble his earlier song parodies; however, only Seuss is credited.